 Many of the old structures are now antique stores jam-packed with wood carvings and souvenirs.

-The battlements and ruins of Fort Jesus are fascinating to lovers of history.
-This imposing 16th century fort is the result of Portuguese forays into Africa.
+Of all the Mombasa attractions, the battlements and ruins of Fort Jesus are fascinating to lovers of history.
+This imposing 16th-century fort is the result of Portuguese forays into Africa.

 Built in 1593, the fort changed hands at least nine times in bloody sieges between 1631 and 1875, finally falling under the control of the British.